mr-smoke/blog-app/README.md

 ## Features

 - **Authentication**: Secure login and session management using JSON Web Tokens (JWT).
 Includes login, logout, and registration functionality.
-- **User Management**: Create, edit, and delete blog posts.
+- **Blog Management**: Create, edit, and delete blog posts.
 Categorize blogs and filter them based on categories.
-- **Blog Management**: Create, edit, and delete blog posts.
 - **Image Upload**: Upload images to blogs using the Multer package, allowing users to enhance their posts with visual content.
 - **Rich Text Editor**: Use a rich text editor for creating and editing blog content, providing a better writing experience.
 - **Responsive Design**: Optimized for both desktop and mobile devices.